zxc5356061/Raw_Material_Price_Prediction/README.md

 # Predicting Price Evolutions of the Purchases of Raw Materials - WIP (Python 3.10.12)

+## Refactoring - WIP

+I'm currently working on refactoring the pipelines using AWS S3, Lambda, and Cloudformation.

 ## Description - WIP

 Accurate and effective raw material price prediction is critical for manufacturing enterprises to optimize the timing of